How long before I receive my order?

 How will my order be packaged?

 I take great pride and care in my packaging.
-Each order is nestled into a sturdy gift box with tissue paper and ribbon as well as an informative Artist Card.
+Each order is nestled into a sturdy gift box with tissue paper and ribbon as well as an informational Artist Card.

-Depending on the item, I may also use eco-friendly layers of recyclable cardboard and kraft paper or repurposed bubble wrap.
-Your package is then shipped in a recyclable padded mailer or sturdy shipping box.
+Depending on the item, I may also use eco-friendly layers of recyclable cardboard and kraft paper or repurposed bubble wrap to provide extra cushioning.
+Your item is then shipped in a recyclable padded mailer or sturdy shipping box.

 To be environmentally friendly, I use recyclable and repurposed shipping materials whenever possible.